← Back to Home

 Unseen ATE/RTE 5.48/4.56 5.61/4.48 5.31/4.39 5.27/4.31 5.19/4.57 5.47/4.61

 Although the proposed model does not yet achieve state-of-the-art performance, the results indicate competitive accuracy and, more importantly, validate the feasibility of our design.
-We emphasize that this benchmark is used as a proof-of-capability study; exhaustive hyper-parameter tuning was intentionally not performed at this stage.
+We emphasize that this benchmark is used as a proof-of-capability study; exhaustive hyperparameter tuning was intentionally not performed at this stage.

-Velocity Direction Classification
+Problem Formulation: Velocity Direction Classification

-Phase 1: Axis-Aligned Motion
+Phase 1: Axis-Aligned Motion Classification

-Phase 2: 27-Class Multi-Directional Motion
+Phase 2: Multi-Directional Motion and Generalization Analysis

 Train on DIR27-L test on DIR27-S